Pumpkin Curry Soup

 - creme fraiche, or heavy cream

 - In a large pot on medium-high heat, add coconut oil, diced onion, and diced garlic.
 Sauté until translucent and slightly golden.1 tbsp oil, 2 yellow onions, 3 cloves garlic

-- Add vegetable broth and coconut milk.
+- Add the vegetable broth and coconut milk.
 Bring to a boil.5 cups vegetable broth, 2 cups coconut milk

-- Reduce heat, and simmer for about 30 minutes.
+- Reduce the heat, and simmer for about 30 minutes.

 - Remove from the heat and carefully use an immersion blender to blend in onions.
 Blend until smooth.

 - On a baking sheet lined with parchment paper, roast at 325℉ for 20 minutes or until golden brown.

 - Serve in bowls or large mugs.
-Top with creme fraiche or heavy cream.
-Add roasted pepitas.
+Top with a swirl of creme fraiche or heavy cream.
+Sprinkle with roasted pepitas.